jongarrison/splint_factory/README.md

 # Splint Factory

+Splint factory is a website that will run in two main contexts:
+1. It will be accessed from normal browsers for the purpose of generating 3d geometry files that end up in a print queue
+2. It wil be accessed by an electron app running on a raspberry pi which runs on the same network as a Bambu P1S printer.
+The electron app will monitor the print queue and allow a user to initiate a print.
+The electron app will display the status of the continuing print.

+# Technical Background

 A modern Next.js 15 full-stack web application with user authentication, built with TypeScript, Tailwind CSS, and Prisma ORM.

 ## 🚀 Features